 Scandinavian films: tips for the next film night

 Scandinavian cinema has a long history and has produced numerous stars such as Ingrid Bergman, Mads Mikkelsen and the entire Skarsgård family.
-Scandinavian films are often characterised by their melodrama – scandic noir is also a popular genre in the film industry.
+Scandinavian films are often characterised by their melodrama – scandic noir is also a popular genre in the moving image.
 In this article, we have put together a selection of well-known and lesser-known film gems from the North!

 Danish films